turtton/GeneticsReborn/README.md

 Different form original
 - virus negative potion effects works imminently
+- fix Airborne Dispersal Device block issued(some function changed)
+- add Levitation DNA recipe(shulker has it but potion effect unimplemented..)

 A remake of the loved Advanced Genetics mod from 1.7.10